danchristian/deephouse/README.md

 ## Future Improvements

 - Replace native audio/video elements with custom UI through the HTML5 API
 - For each SoundCloud entry, create a static page, pull in track listing and exploit SEO.
 Ideally automated; worst case scenario a Jekyll type setup with one entry input of #ID.
-Look into automation through RSS feed.
+Look into automation through RSS feed
 - Sort homepage items by date or random
-- Extend SoundCloud/Instagram API integration to post ‘likes’ back to accounts.
+- Extend SoundCloud/Instagram API integration to post ‘likes’ back to accounts
-- Possibly look at wrapping project up in React to make above items easier and future work easier.
+- Possibly look at wrapping project up in React to make above items easier and future work easier
-- Register Instagram app to avoid sandbox rate limit.
+- Register Instagram app to avoid sandbox rate limit